 The estate has remained in the hands of the Medevile family for generations.
 Chateau Gilette is perhaps the most unique Bordeaux wine produced in the Sauternes appellation.

 The wines of Chateau Gilette are released on average, between 20 and 25 years after the vintage!
-The wine remains in tank for close for almost 20 years before it’s even bottled!
+The wine remains in tanks for close for almost 20 years before it’s even bottled!
 At that point, Chateau Gilette ages the bottled Sauternes wine for an additional 3-5 years!
 This was not always how the wine of Chateau Gilette was made.

 Prior to World War 2, they made wine like every other property in the region.
-When the war was over, Rene Medeville found they still had wine in their tanks that was left over from the 1930’s.
+When the war was over, Rene Medeville found they still had wine in their tanks that was leftover from the 1930s.
 Rene Medeville likes the results so much, he was inspired to continue allowing the wine to age for extended periods in cement vats.